Turducken

 Turducken is a dish associated with Louisiana, consisting of a deboned chicken stuffed into a deboned duck, further stuffed into a deboned turkey.
-Outside North America it is known as a three-bird roast.
 Gooducken is an English variant, replacing turkey with goose.

 The term turducken is a portmanteau of turkey, duck, and chicken.
 The dish is a form of engastration, which is a recipe method in which one animal is stuffed inside the gastric passage of another—twofold in this instance.

 The thoracic cavity of the chicken/game hen and the rest of the gaps are stuffed, sometimes with a highly seasoned breadcrumb mixture or sausage meat, although some versions have a different stuffing for each bird.
 The result is a fairly solid layered poultry dish, suitable for cooking by braising, roasting, grilling, or barbecuing.

 The turducken was popularized in America by John Madden, who promoted the dish during NFL Thanksgiving Day games and, later, Monday Night Football broadcasts.
-On one occasion, the commentator sawed through a turducken with his bare hand, live in the booth, to demonstrate the turducken's contents.
+On one occasion in November 2002, the commentator explained the turducken to Al Michaels and ABC viewers, including what the dish is made from, and how to slice it properly.
+Madden also sawed through a turducken with his bare hand, live in the booth, to demonstrate the turducken's contents.
 Madden ate his first on-air turducken on December 1, 1996, during a game between the New Orleans Saints and St. Louis Rams at the Louisiana Superdome.
+During his first season as an NFL broadcaster in 2024, Tom Brady was introduced to turducken during a FOX Thanksgiving broadcast.
+Brady wondered how the chicken and duck got roped into the turkey, and sampled the dish.
+Brady was impressed with the flavor, and said "That's amazing!"